Find out more about Bob Atkinson

 While the Balearics are mainly golden, sandy beaches, many beaches in the Canaries have black volcanic sands, giving a really exotic feel to lazing on the beach.

-The Balearics have 60 beaches in total, with those awarded the Blue Flag including well-known destinations such as Alcudia on Majorca, Cala Lenya near Santa Eulalia on Ibiza and Cala Galdana on Menorca.
+The Balearics have 60 Blue Flag beaches in total, including well-known destinations such as Alcudia on Majorca, Cala Lenya near Santa Eulalia on Ibiza and Cala Galdana on Menorca.

 The Canaries have fewer Blue Flags, with 43 currently in play including Maspalomas in Gran Canaria, Troya in Adeje on Tenerife and Los Pocillos on Lanzarote.

-The average flying time from the UK to the Canaries is around four hours each way.
+The average flying time from the UK to the Canaries is a little over four hours each way.
 Long enough for you to enjoy a relaxing drink or two, indulge in some food on board, get a decent way through an engrossing book or watch a film.